jexp/batch-import/readme.md

 ## (Legacy) Indexing

-### Automatic Indexing
+### Indexing of inserted properties

-You can automatically index properties of nodes and relationships by adding ":indexName" to the property-header.
+You can automatically index properties of nodes and relationships by adding ":indexName" to the property-column-header.
 Just configure the indexes in `batch.properties` like so:

-If you use `node_auto_index` as the index name, you can also initially populate the automatic node index which is then later used and and updated by Neo4j.

 ````
 batch_import.node_index.users=exact